 During the year, there were no material prior period income / expenditure items.

-There is no change in the Significant Accounting Policies followed during the year ended March 31, 2025 as compared to
+There is no change in the Significant Accounting Policies followed during the year ended March 31, 2026 as compared tothose followed in the previous financial year ended March 31,2025.

 The Bank has recognised Business Segments as Primary reporting segment and Geographical Segments as Secondary segment inline with RBI guidelines in compliance with Accounting Standard 17.